Annex A - Examination papers and rubrics

 Please look at any additional information you have traditionally put on the front cover and re-assess whether this is really necessary/helpful.

-Please make sure that papers print out correctly after they have been converted to PDF files, as errors sometimes occur in the process specifically relational to formulae.
 If you are concerned that errors might occur then you are welcome to submit paper copies directly to the Examinations Office but these must be in addition to the pdf version.

 *